Blog

 CW for remote contest stations

 Sending pristine CW over the internet during contests at remote stations is one of the greatest challenges of remote operation.
-The first way I tried, and the method I still use for basic iambic key sending direct from the control point is via the internal system of RemoteRig.
-That system also allows for direct 'on-off' keying that is generated by programsl like N1MM Logger+, and it works...most of the time.
+The first way I tried is via the internal system of RemoteRig.
+That system also allows for direct 'on-off' keying that is generated by programs like N1MM Logger+ and it works...most of the time.

 For contests like ARRL CW Sweepstakes, 'most of the time' is not good enough.
 Letters get hammered when packets get 'busted', Also latencies can change dramatically over the public internet.
 In order to hear what you are sending, there can be no latency from the key to your ears. so you listen to a local tone.
 The result is that true QSK is not possible.